roshankakadiya/Data-Analysis-Project/README.md

 This project depicts ATLIQ HARDWARE's sales insights in INDIA, which sells millions of products each year.
 To keep track of live sales and revenue/cost, I created a POWER BI report with a dashboard to see what sales have tendencies over the years and months.

+##Purpose
+To enable proper decision and strategy making by unlocking sales insights that are not available to marketing/sales teams.

 ## Process